Juwana-Zerman/aws-connect-vanity/README.md

 # aws-connect-vanity

 The purpose of this project is to create a Lambda that converts a caller's phone number to vanity numbers when they call into an Amazon Connect Contact Center.
 The best 5 resulting vanity numbers along with the caller's number will be saved in a DynamoDB table.
-An Amazon Connect contact flow will be created that looks at the caller's phone number and says 3 vanity possibilities that come back from the Lambda function.
+An Amazon Connect contact flow will be created that looks at the caller's phone number and repeats the vanity possibilities that come back from the Lambda function.
+The requirements state to provide 3 vanity numbers to the caller, but since the requirements were to get 5 vanity numbers I had the prompt say all 5 since I didn't have time to set up some type of ranking to choose the best of the 5.

 1. Include explanation for why I chose to implement the solution the way I did and any struggles and problems I had to overcome while implementing the solution.
 2. Did I take any shortcuts that would be a bad practice in productions?
 3. With more time, what other features would I have included?
 Anything to add for the "real world"?
+I would have set up ranking for the vanity numbers to choose numbers that had more words, or only used the last 7 digits.
+For ease of implementing this project only uses US numbers and in the real world a client could need this feature to use international numbers.
+Also, this feature would likely be integrated into a more robust contact flow with many choices so maybe this feature could be a choice for a caller to choose while they wait on hold to pass the time.

 ### Steps